Jake Gibbs: Coaching career

 Gibbs returned to Ole Miss as an assistant football coach in 1965, working during the Yankees' offseason.
 In this role, Gibbs mentored Heisman Trophy finalist quarterback Archie Manning.

 After the 1971 season, Gibbs returned to Ole Miss full-time as a baseball coach and football recruiter.
 In 1972, he coached Ole Miss to the SEC championship.
 The team set an SEC record for consecutive conference wins, and went to Omaha for the 1972 College World Series (CWS), and Gibbs was named coach of the year.
 Gibbs was named coach of the year again in 1977.
 Gibbs retired in 1990 with 485 wins, more than any coach in Ole Miss history, though this was later surpassed on March 9, 2013, by Mike Bianco.

 Gibbs returned to the Yankees' organization in 1993 as the team's bullpen catcher.
 In 1994 and 1995, Gibbs managed the Tampa Yankees, the Yankees' Class A-Advanced affiliate in the Florida State League.

 Honors

-On February 15, 2020 Gibb's baseball number, 41, was retired in a ceremony prior to the Ole Miss baseball game vs Louisville.
+On February 15, 2020, Gibbs' baseball number, 41, was retired in a ceremony prior to the Ole Miss baseball game vs Louisville.

 In 1995, Gibbs was inducted into the College Football Hall of Fame.

-He appeared at the Yankees' Old-Timers' Day in 2012.
+He appeared at the Yankees' Old-Timers' Day in 2012 and 2014.